unraid/docs/docs/contribute-to-docs/how-to-contribute.md

 # How to contribute

-We can't state this enough: everyone is welcome to contribute to the Unraid Docs.
-Once you've read through our style guide and have a basic understanding of Github and Docusaurus, you are ready to start editing existing pages or creating your own original ones.
+Once you've read through our style guide and have a basic understanding of Markdown, you are ready to start editing existing pages or creating your own original ones.

 ## Contribute to a page that already exists

 If you want to contribute to an Unraid Docs page that already exists:

 1. Select the **Edit this page** button at the bottom of every page.
-This will take you to our github repository.
+This will take you to our Github repository.
 2. Select the edit pencil in the top-right to fork the repository.
 3. Make edits to the document on your own branch.
 4. Commit pull requests to **Main**.